Skip to product information

 1. Shape and clay

-Golden Dawn <br data-start="711" data-end="714">The gold paint on the inside suggests the rising sun, while the pointillist gold on the outside suggests the sunlight filtering through the pine trees, skillfully distributing the light of stillness and movement.
+Golden Dawn <br data-start="711" data-end="714">The gold paint on the inside suggests the rising sun, while the pointillist gold on the outside suggests the sunlight filtering through the pine trees, skillfully balancing the light of stillness and movement.

-3. Techniques: Underglaze and overglaze painting
+3. Technique - A combination of underglaze and overglaze painting

 4. Functional beauty at the tea ceremony